 Niño Cubacub.
 Grey.
 2019.
 Cement on canvas, painted bottles, cement, paint, and found objects.
 Variable dimensions.

 WE don't know where young artist Niño Cubacub stands in the British debate between the remodernists and postmodernists, so we won't go there.
-Or, to be American about it, nor will we engage with a possible metamodernist value in his visual statements at that duo show that opened this May at Eskinita Gallery (we didn't bother to check if there was a catalog).
+Nor, if we're to be American about it, will we engage with a possible metamodernist value in his visual statements at that duo show that opened this May at Eskinita Gallery (we didn't bother to check if there was a catalog).

 In an essay in the Winter 2002 edition of Contemporary Literature, Andre Furlani, analyzing the literary works of Guy Davenport (iterated in Guy Davenport: Postmodernism and After [Northwestern University Press, 2007]), defined metamodernism as an aesthetic that is "after yet by means of modernism ... a departure as well as a perpetuation."
 He saw the relationship between metamodernism and modernism as going "far beyond homage, toward a reengagement with modernist method in order to address subject matter well outside the range or interest of the modernists themselves."

-Here, Cubacub carries the cement wall to a finished and white-painted gallery wall, as if to call back Duchamp's play with the gallery as locus as well as J. M. Whistler's revolutionary playing with the white wall concept.
-Cubacub turns the cement wall into a painting (on canvas!), which in itself brings back the theses of the early abstractionists concerning images on blank walls as well as the Rorschach test.
-You might even consider a parody (or celebration) in it concerning the materiality of the paint, the painter's and the mason's palette knives, and the mason as a Rorschach wall painter.
+Here, Cubacub carries the cement wall to a finished and white-painted gallery wall, as though calling back Duchamp's playing with the idea of the gallery as locus as well as with J. M. Whistler's then-revolutionary idea for an exhibition concerning white walls.
+Cubacub turns the cement wall into a painting (on canvas!), which in itself brings back the theses of the early abstractionists involving images on blank walls as well as the Rorschach test.
+You might even consider a parody (or celebration) in it of 1) the materiality of the paint in paintings, 2) the painter's and the mason's palette knives, and 3) the mason as a Rorschach wall painter.

-But, like Duchamp, whose jaw-dropping action became more the subject, drowning most of his other statements, Cubacub focuses his title on the color of the wall and adds drama (or emotional value) into it qua color, trying to be a Kandinsky or even a surrealist.
-Like Duchamp, we say, because even with Fountain Duchamp was not simply pushing an argument regarding subject validation, art's art-ness, and art's art-ness in relation to locus (the gallery).
-He was, as well, commenting on the whiteness of walls and the galleries' and museums' marble sculptures and plinths and what they seemed to connote both socially, politically, and emotionally among individuals (including individuals urinating on a porcelain piece in a toilet).
+But, like Duchamp, whose jaw-dropping action became more the subject, drowning most of his other statements, Cubacub focuses his title on the color of the wall and adds drama (or emotional value) to it qua color, trying to be a Kandinsky or even a surrealist.
+Like Duchamp, we say, because even with Fountain Duchamp was not simply pushing an argument regarding subject validation, or art's art-ness and art's art-ness in relation to locus (the gallery); we believe that he was, as well, commenting on the whiteness of walls and the galleries' and museums' marble sculptures and plinths and what they seemed to connote both socially, politically, and emotionally among individuals (including individuals urinating on a porcelain piece in a toilet).
 Fountain could be said to be Duchamp's middle finger towards Whistler's white elitism.

-As if elevating the unfinished and unpainted grey cement wall as a painting for high art was not enough, Cubacub tries to heighten further (unto high art and elitist acceptance, as it were) the naked greyness of his "cement painting" with bottles painted in the colors beloved by the houses in gated communities, which he then placed in front of his cement piece, appearing like architectural columns or terrace railing posts.
-To further the act or statement, he adds, on a plinth in front of this wall installation, objects from a representative house engineered for luxury (or a house pretentiously engineered for aspirations of luxury).
+As if elevating the unfinished and unpainted grey cement wall as a painting for high art is not enough, Cubacub tries to heighten further (unto high art and elitist acceptance, as it were) the naked greyness of his "cement painting" with bottles painted in the colors beloved by houses in gated communities, bottles which he then placed in front of his cement piece, appearing like architectural columns or terrace railing posts.
+To push further this act or statement, he adds, on a plinth in front of this wall installation, objects from a representative house engineered for luxury (or a house pretentiously engineered for aspirations of luxury).

-Ultimately, the HGTV-like statement one can cull from this piece would be this: any "eyesore" out there in the real world can be elevated into something the elite can embrace like good wine, anything at all.
-Simply call Art and the ironic positivity towards everything that Duchamp brought into it, which Cubacub here seems to either want us to emulate or open our eyes to and laugh at.
+Ultimately, the HGTV-like statement one can cull from this piece would be this: any "eyesore" out there in the real world, anything at all, can be raised into something the elite can embrace like good wine.
+Simply call Art, now armed with the ironic positivity towards everything that Duchamp brought into it.
+Cubacub here seems to want us to either emulate that positivity or open our eyes to it and laugh.

 Text (c) copyright 2019 diskurso.com